 Wauwilermoos was an internment camp as well as a prisoner-of-war penal camp during World War II in Switzerland, situated in the municipalities of Wauwil and Egolzwil in the Canton of Luzern.
 Established in 1940, Wauwilermoos was a penal camp for internees, including Allied soldiers during World War II, among them members of the United States Army Air Forces, who were sentenced for attempting to escape from other Swiss camps for interned soldiers, or other offences.
 In addition to Hünenberg and Les Diablerets, Wauwilermoos was one of three Swiss penal camps for internees that were established in Switzerland during World War II.
 The intolerable conditions were later described by numerous former inmates in various contemporary reports and studies.

 Once in the custody of the Swiss government, American airmen were considered “internees.”
-Internees are treated almost identically to POWs under the laws of war, excepting that by definition an internee is held in a neutral state.
+Internees are treated almost identically to POWs under the laws of war, except that by definition an internee is held in a neutral state.
 Some other US soldiers entered Switzerland by foot, for which they earned the status of “evadee.”
-Evadees were not kept in camps, and could come and go as they pleased.
+Evadees were not kept in camps and could come and go as they pleased.
 Internees, on the other hand, were usually restricted to a specific area and kept under guard.